jarred/spencerlevine.co.nz/_posts/2013-04-01-wakey-Kermadec-Book.md

 The Pew Environment Group takes the Kermadec exhibition and conservation message from New Zealand to Easter Island to Santiago.

 > # specifications
-> CMYK w/ Spot colour throughout, 112 pages.
+> CMYK w/ spot colour throughout, 112 pages.
 {.specifications}

 ![](/images/Wakey/Kermadec-Wakey-1.jpg)